-< <-Under the Warranty and Indemnity Agreement, the Originator has represented and warranted that: (...) (k) the Initial Portfolio does not include, and each Subsequent Portfolio will not, comprise any derivative pursuant to article 21(2) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria;>>.
+< <-Under the Warranty and Indemnity Agreement, the Originator has also represented and warranted that: (...) (k) (No underlying derivative): the Initial Portfolio does not include, and each Subsequent Portfolio will not, comprise any derivative pursuant to article 21(2) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.>>.